ALWAYS HOPE FOR A BETTER FUTURE!

 So it means so much to me to be able to bring that music here to the White House and to have you all celebrating with us.
 So have a good time.
 Thanks so much.
 (Applause.)

-President Barack Obama Weekly Address June 13th, 2009 (Video/Transcript)
+Remarks of President Barack Obama Weekly Address Saturday, June 13, 2009

 Last week, I spoke to you about my commitment to work with Congress to pass health care reform this year.
 Today, I’d like to speak about how that effort is essential to restoring fiscal responsibility.